shreytailor/parallel-scheduler/wiki/work_logs_individual/Oscar.md

 ### 4 August
 Fixed a bug which caused a lot of states to not be checked.

 Reduced the memory usage of the scheduling algorithm by replacing HashMaps with byte and int arrays.
+Now each task has an ID which is used to index into these arrays.

 ### 3 August
 Improve the heuristic of the scheduling algorithm.
 Strategies used include:

-Adding node priorities (i.e. nodes with higher priorities are scheduled first, priority in this case is referring to the sum of the bottom and top levels of the node).
+Adding node priorities (i.e. nodes with higher priorities are scheduled first, priority in this case is referring to the sum of the bottom and top levels of the node).*No longer used*

 Initially generating a feasible schedule using a greedy approach, the makespan of this schedule is then used as an upper bound to prune schedules that cannot be optimal.
+Tasks with the highest bottom level are scheduled first.

 The origin of these ideas are from the following paper: https://www.researchgate.net/publication/222302496_On_multiprocessor_task_scheduling_using_efficient_state_space_search_approaches